BenjaminVadant/leaflet-ugeojson/README.md

 * **once** : allow to load the layer only once.
 Default : false,
 * **after** : a function that is run after the data is rendered, taking the GeoJSON data object as parameter.
 Default : none,
 * **afterFetch** : a function that called after the data is fetched, but not rendered yet.
 Used for accurate destroy previous rendered layers.
 Default : none,
-* **transfomData**: a function to manipulate the response from server before render it.
+* **transfomData**: a function to manipulate the response from server before rendering it.
 * **enctype** : set POST request encodings type.
 Default is multipart/form-data. can be "form-data", "urlencoded" or "json"

 Events: